 • SIU’s Institute for Plastic Surgery is rated as best in the U.S. for microsurgery, measured by successful reattachment of amputated limbs, hand surgery and therapy, reconstructive surgery, burn care, aesthetic surgery and problem wound care.

 - SIU Medicine’s Fertility and IVF Center has the top infertility treatment rates in the country.
 The South-Central Illinois Perinatal Center, led by SIU Medicine providers, is the largest group in downstate Illinois, and provides tertiary care services to 30 hospitals and 36 counties.
 SIU Medicine’s telemedicine network provides maternal-fetal medicine services to rural hospitals and clinics in central and southern Illinois.

 • SIU School of Medicine is world-renowned for research of cancer, Alzheimer’s and neurological diseases, and women’s health.
 It is also an international leader in hearing research, including studies of deafness, vertigo and tinnitus.

 • Emerging areas of SIU research include the role of microbiomes in disease, regenerative medicine, population science and outcomes-based research.

-• SIU’s Center for Alzheimer Disease and Related Disorders serves a total of 93 of 102 Illinois counties by providing clinical and educational services to patients and their families, supporting research and coordinating a network of primary provider sites.
+• SIU’s Dale and Deborah Smith Center for Alzheimer’s Research and Treatment serves a total of 93 of 102 Illinois counties by providing clinical and educational services to patients and their families through a network of primary provider sites.

 • SIU is the only medical school in the world to receive two consecutive accreditations from the Liaison Committee for Medical Education (LCME) without any citations (2007, 2015).